 DNS Zone Editor Consists of A, AAAA, CNAME, MX, TXT, SRF, SPF, NS Records.
-We will explain you in detail regarding the records, its purpose, and its syntax.
+In this page, we will discuss in detail regarding the records, its purpose, and its syntax.

 Example of A Record with Syntax: